 All I know is that I need to make an Amazon purchase ASAP if I hope to beat my 63 orders record this year.
 That’s the kind of resolution I can get behind.
 It will take dedication, patience, and resilience, but I believe I have what it takes.

-But first, let me start my day with a couple scoops of coffee ice cream.
+But first, let me start my day with a couple scoops of this birthday cake Oreo coffee ice cream.
 For the caffeine, obvi.
+And please, even if you don’t want to make this ice cream, you really need to try Birthday Cake Oreos immediately.
+They are so freaking good!

 Are you a fan of coffee ice cream?
+Birthday cake ice cream?
 And can you beat my Amazon purchase record?

 - 1½ cups whole milk